Skip to main content

 Import/export exclusion lists

 To export the list of exclusions from AdGuard VPN for Windows to your computer, click Export exclusions, select the folder where the list will be stored and click Save.
-An archive exclusions.zip with two .txt files will be downloaded, one for each of the lists — General and Selective.
+An archive exclusions.zip with two .txt files will be downloaded, one for each of the lists.
 You can edit them by adding new exclusions or deleting old ones.

 Settings

-The fourth tab of app's tab bar contains sections that will help you customize the application.
-Let's look closer at two of them: App settings and App exclusions.
+The fourth tab contains sections that will help you customize the app.

 App settings